pjedesigns/filament-image-editor/README.md

 # Filament Image Editor

-A powerful, client-side image editor for Laravel Filament applications with crop, filter, and annotation tools.
+A powerful, client-side image editor plugin for Laravel Filament applications with crop, filter, and annotation tools.

 ## Features